Codecademy/docs/content/javascript/concepts/arrays/terms/shift/shift.md

 const alfredoRecipe = [
   "1.
 Heat water to a boil, then add pasta (stirring occasionally).", "2.
 Grate pecorino (or parmesan) cheese as finely as possible in a small bowl.", "3.
-Slowly heat butter in a saucepan on 'Low'",
+Slowly heat butter in a saucepan on 'Low'.",
   "4.
 Drain pasta (but reserve some pasta water).", "5.
 Combine cheese and water with pasta and mix until creamy.", ];